cloudsen12/easystac/docs/index.rst

-:code:`easystac` is a Python package that provides clients from Planetary Computer and Radiant ML Hub with an easy API that is transparent for them, implementing Google Earth Engine-like methods and classes to query, explore and convert STAC assets to `:code:`xarray` <https://docs.xarray.dev/en/stable/>`_ objects.
+:code:`easystac` is a Python package that provides clients from Planetary Computer and Radiant ML Hub with an easy API that is transparent for them, implementing Google Earth Engine-like methods and classes to query, explore and convert STAC assets to `xarray <https://docs.xarray.dev/en/stable/>`_ objects.

 Some of the :code:`easystac` features are listed here: